rust-lang/lang-team/projects/deref-patterns.md

 Currently in rust, matching is blocked by bounderies like smart pointers, containers, and some wrappers.
 To solve this problem you would need to either use if let guards (unstable), or nested match/if-let.
 The former is limited to one such level, and the latter can become excessive for deeply nested types.
-To solve this, I propose that "deref patterns" be added, to allow for such matching to be performed.
+To solve this, it is proposed propose that "deref patterns" be added, to allow for such matching to be performed.

 An exception to the above problem, is that `Box<T>` can be matched with `feature(box_patterns)`.
-However, this is magic behaviour of box, and I am not a fan of this kind of magic.
+However, this is magic behaviour of box, and a goal of this project is to remove that magic.

 The proposed solution has a number of unanswered questions, including the syntax for patterns, whether or not to limit to standard library types, and how to allow exhaustive patterns soundly if not limited to standard library types.